-The accompanying condensed consolidated balance sheet as of August 31, 2007, which has been derived from audited financial statements and the unaudited interim financial statements and notes thereto of Energy Transfer Equity, L.P. and subsidiaries ("the Partnership", "ETE" or the "Parent Company") presented herein for the three months ended November 30, 2007 and 2006, have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim consolidated financial information and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+The accompanying condensed consolidated balance sheet as of August 31, 2007, which has been derived from audited financial statements and the unaudited transition period financial statements and notes thereto of Energy Transfer Equity, L.P. and subsidiaries ("the Partnership", "ETE" or the "Parent Company") presented herein for the four-month periods ended December 31, 2007 and 2006, have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim consolidated financial information and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all the information and footnotes required by GAAP for complete consolidated financial statements.
 However, management believes that the disclosures made are adequate to make the information not misleading.
 The results of operations for interim periods are not necessarily indicative of the results to be expected for a full year due to the seasonal nature of the operations and maintenance activities of the Partnership's subsidiaries and the impact of forward natural gas prices and differentials on certain derivative financial instruments that are accounted for using mark-to-market accounting.

-The unaudited condensed consolidated financial statements of the Partnership presented herein for the three months ended November 30, 2007 include the results of operations of ETE, ETE's controlled subsidiary: Energy Transfer Partners, L.P., a publicly-traded master limited partnership ("ETP"), and ETE's wholly-owned subsidiaries: Energy Transfer Partners GP, L.P., the General Partner of ETP ("ETP GP"), and Energy Transfer Partners, L.L.C., the General Partner of ETP GP ("ETP LLC").
+The unaudited condensed consolidated financial statements of the Partnership presented herein for the four-month transition period ended December 31, 2007 include the results of operations of ETE, ETE's controlled subsidiary: Energy Transfer Partners, L.P., a publicly-traded master limited partnership ("ETP"), and ETE's wholly-owned subsidiaries: Energy Transfer Partners GP, L.P., the General Partner of ETP ("ETP GP"), and Energy Transfer Partners, L.L.C., the General Partner of ETP GP ("ETP LLC").
 The results of operations for ETP in turn include the results of operations for ETP's wholly-owned subsidiaries: La Grange Acquisition, L.P. dba Energy Transfer Company ("ETC OLP"), Heritage Operating, L.P. ("HOLP"), Titan Energy Partners, L.P. ("Titan"), Heritage Holdings, Inc. ("HHI") Energy Transfer Interstate Holdings, LLC ("ET Interstate"), the parent company of Transwestern Pipeline Company, LLC ("Transwestern") and ETC Midcontinent Express Pipeline, LLC ("ETC MEP") for the entire period.
-The results of operations for the three months ended November 30, 2006 include ETP's purchase of 50% of CCE Holdings LLC ("CCEH") since November 1, 2006 and do not include ETP's purchase of Transwestern which was made on December 1, 2006.
+The results of operations for the four months ended December 31, 2006 include ETP's purchase of 50% of CCE Holdings LLC ("CCEH") since November 1, 2006 through November 30, 2006 and ETP's purchase of Transwestern on December 1, 2006.

-LE GP, LLC ("LE GP"), the general partner of ETE, is a Delaware limited liability company which is ultimately owned by the Chief Executive Officer of ETP, Ray Davis, a former director of ETE, Natural Gas Partners VI, L.P., a venture capital investor, and Enterprise GP Holdings, L.P. ("Enterprise" or "EPE").
+LE GP, LLC ("LE GP"), the general partner of ETE, is a Delaware limited liability company which is ultimately owned by the Chief Executive Officer of ETP, Ray Davis, a director of ETE, Natural Gas Partners VI, L.P., a venture capital investor, and Enterprise GP Holdings, L.P. ("Enterprise" or "EPE").

-In the opinion of management, all adjustments (all of which are normal and recurring) have been made that are necessary to fairly state the consolidated financial position of the Partnership and subsidiaries as of November 30, 2007, and the results of their operations and their cash flows for the three month periods ended November 30, 2007 and 2006.
+In the opinion of management, all adjustments (all of which are normal and recurring) have been made that are necessary to fairly state the consolidated financial position of the Partnership and subsidiaries as of December 31, 2007, and the results of their operations and their cash flows for the four-month periods ended December 31, 2007 and 2006, respectively.
 The unaudited interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto of ETE and subsidiaries for the fiscal year ended August 31, 2007 presented in the Partnership's Annual Report on Form 10-K for the fiscal year ended August 31, 2007, as filed with the Securities and Exchange Commission on October 30, 2007.